RasParker/Kaya/replit.md

 ## Database Layer

-**ORM and Database**: Drizzle ORM with PostgreSQL as the primary database, configured through Neon Database serverless connections for scalable cloud deployment.
+**ORM and Database**: Drizzle ORM with PostgreSQL as the primary database, hosted on Supabase for scalable cloud deployment with built-in authentication and real-time features.

 **Schema Design**: The database schema includes tables for users, sellers, products, cart items, orders, reviews, kayayo availability, and disputes.
 All tables use UUID primary keys for better distribution and security.
 The disputes table supports order-related dispute management with evidence tracking and resolution workflows.

-**Migrations**: Database schema changes are managed through Drizzle migrations with a dedicated configuration file.
+**Migrations**: Database schema changes are managed through Drizzle with `npm run db:push` command to sync schema changes to Supabase.

+## Image Storage

+**Cloud Storage**: Cloudinary integration for secure, scalable image storage and delivery with automatic optimization.

+**Image Upload Flow**: When products are created or updated, base64-encoded images are automatically uploaded to Cloudinary and stored as secure URLs in the database.

+**Organization**: All product images are stored in the `makola-connect/products` folder within Cloudinary for organized asset management.

 ## Authentication and Authorization